 Ahimsa does not only embrace the concept of not harming other people, but also the earth we live on and its animals, both wild and domesticated.
 Eating vegan is therefore an easy way to practice ahimsa because in doing so, we don’t cause them any harm – confinement, abuse, or killing.
 By establishing a vegan diet, we directly disengage ourselves from this one of the most common but overlooked forms of violence.

 Veganism goes beyond just a diet, it can also extend to what kind of products we buy and how we live our lives, for example not wearing any clothes or accessories made from animals.
-Whole-foods and an organic plant-based diet is also an act of non-violence towards the earth contributing to a healthier and more abundant planet.
+Whole-foods and an organic plant-based diet is also an act of non-violence towards the Earth, contributing to a healthier and more abundant planet.

-At the same time, yogic and ayurvedic literature mention the concept of sattvic diet, which is a dietary classification.
+At the same time, yogic and ayurvedic literature mentions the concept of sattvic diet, which is a dietary classification.
 In this system, certain foods increase the energy of our body, stimulating and agitating it, as well as provoking mental restlessness – coffee, tea, soda drinks, spicy or overly salty and bitter foods.
 Then, certain foods decrease or slow down our energy and therefore are considered harmful to the mind and body.
 They lead to a duller and less refined state of consciousness – meat, fertilised eggs, mushrooms, alcohol or opium, as well as food which isn’t fresh.

 Sattvic foods are the third category – balancing for the mind and promoting eating habits that are pure, natural, vital, energy-containing, honest and wise – nuts, seeds, oils, ripe vegetables, legumes, whole grains, and various herbs.
-Interestingly, in this system cow’s milk is allowed for consumption under certain conditions – the animal has to have a spacious outdoor environment, an abundance of pasture to feed on and water to drink, is treated with love and care, and is not pregnant.
-And its milk can only be collected once the mother's calf has its share.
+Interestingly, in this system cow’s milk is allowed for consumption under certain conditions – the animal has to have a spacious outdoor environment, an abundance of pasture to feed on and water to drink, be treated with love and care, and not be pregnant.
+And, its milk can only be collected once the mother's calf has its share.
 In a nutshell, following a sattvic diet can be considered a moderation in eating.